liferay/liferay-docs/develop/tutorials/articles/270-forms/01-forms-storage-adapters.markdown

 don't save the class until you've written that method.

 In addition to returning the file ID, add a storage link via the `DDMStorageLinkLocalService`.
-The DDM Storage Link is used to associate each form record with the DDM Structure backing the form.
+The DDM Storage Link associates each form record with the DDM Structure backing the form.

-The `addStorageLink` method takes class name ID as retrieved by `PortalUtil.getClassNameId`, the `fileId` (being used as the primary key for the file storage type), the structure version ID, and the service context.
+The `addStorageLink` method takes class name ID as retrieved by `PortalUtil.getClassNameId`, the `fileId` (used as the primary key for the file storage type), the structure version ID, and the service context.
 There's also a call to a `saveFile` method, which serializes the forms record's values and uses two additional utility methods (`getStructureFolder` and